dart-lang/site-www/src/_guides/language/effective-dart/design.md

     int microseconds: 0});
 {% endprettify %}

-### AVOID mandatory parameters that permit nonce values.
+### AVOID mandatory parameters that accept a special "no argument" value.

-If the user is logically omitting a parameter, prefer letting them actually omit it by making the parameter optional instead of forcing them to pass `null`, an empty string, or some other sentinel value that means "did not pass".
+If the user is logically omitting a parameter, prefer letting them actually omit it by making the parameter optional instead of forcing them to pass `null`, an empty string, or some other special value that means "did not pass".

 Omitting the parameter is more terse and helps prevent bugs where a sentinel value like `null` is accidentally passed when the user thought they were